pingcap/docs-tidb-operator/en/backup-restore-overview.md

 kubectl delete backupschedule ${name} -n ${namespace}
 ```

-If you use TiDB Operator v1.1.2 or earlier versions, or if you use TiDB Operator v1.1.3 or later versions and set the value of `spec.cleanPolicy` to `Delete`, TiDB Operator deletes the backup data when it deletes the CR.
+If you use TiDB Operator v1.1.2 or an earlier version, or if you use TiDB Operator v1.1.3 or a later version and set the value of `spec.cleanPolicy` to `Delete`, TiDB Operator deletes the backup data when it deletes the CR.

 In such cases, if you need to delete the namespace, it is recommended that you first delete all the `Backup`/`BackupSchedule` CRs and then delete the namespace.

-If you delete the namespace before you delete the `Backup`/`BackupSchedule` CR, TiDB Operator continues to create jobs to clean the backup data.
-However, since the namespace is in `Terminating` state, TiDB Operator fails to create a job, which causes the namespace to be stuck in the state.
+If you delete the namespace before you delete the `Backup`/`BackupSchedule` CR, TiDB Operator will keep creating jobs to clean the backup data.
+However, because the namespace is in `Terminating` state, TiDB Operator fails to create such a job, which causes the namespace to be stuck in this state.

 To address this issue, delete `finalizers` by running the following command: